ravi-prakash1907/CaterApp/README.md

 2. You can choose as much files as you want.
 3. Keeps you updated with the files, i.e. being shared in real time.
 4. Also, it displays the size of files (in bytes).
+5. Automatically detects sender's IP.
-5. Tells the **speed** at which the data got delivered and a lot more...
+6. Tells the **speed** at which the data got delivered and a lot more...

 ## 📌 Installation
 This is a `python` application and especially dependent on the [**cater**](https://github.com/ravi-prakash1907/cater) module of the same.